Olabisi-Balogun/Disaster_Response_Pipeline/README.md

 3. Go to http://0.0.0.0:3001/

+### Usage

 ### Outcome
 A message is entered in the web application and the message is classified to match the needs of individuals that entered the message.

+### License
+MIT License

+Copyright (c) [2020] [Olabisi Balogun]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this work and its associated documentation files including without limitation to the rights to use, copy, and modify the work.

 ### Acknowledgement
 Parts of code were referenced from Udacity